WebDevBooster/gpt-exporter/README.md

 If you use **Projects** in ChatGPT (like I do) to organize things, GPT Exporter will automatically create folders with those project names and put all the corresponding `.md` files inside.

+If you export no more than 3 conversations, then the export will be separate `.md` files.
+And if it's more than 3, then the export will be one `.zip` file that contains all the files.